Travel guide

 Beyond getting the right eSIM, there are some tricks that make a difference in staying connected throughout your trip to Japan:

-• Download offline maps before you leave.
+• Download offline maps before leaving.
 Google Maps and Maps.me allow you to download maps of all of Japan or specific cities.
-This way you can navigate without spending data when you are in areas with weak signal.
+This way, you can navigate without using data when you're in areas with a weak signal.

 • Use airplane mode strategically.
 On long flights, trains, or ferries, activating airplane mode preserves battery and data.
 Connect to available Wi-Fi if there is any.

 • WhatsApp and Telegram over data.
-Calls through these apps consume much less than an international call.
+Calls via these apps consume much less data than an international call.
 Configure them for high-quality calls only when you are on Wi-Fi.

 • Share connection carefully.
 Hotspot consumes data quickly, especially if other devices are connected (laptop, tablet).
 Use it only when necessary.

-With these tricks and a good PuraSim data plan, your trip to Japan will have the connectivity you need without unnecessary expenses.
+With these tricks and a good data plan from PuraSim, your trip to Japan will have the connectivity you need without unnecessary expenses.

 Frequently asked questions